Photo: Fred and Susan MullaneTami Grende (INA)

 The best result for the team at this year’s Junior Wimbledon Championships came in the girls’ doubles.
 Indonesian touring team member Tami Grende partnering China’s Qiu Yu Ye, took home the girls’ doubles trophy in a straight set victory.
 The pair knocked out the top seeds in the quarterfinals as they went on to claim their title.

-The team is financed by the Grand Slam Development Fund, providing players not only with the opportunity to take part in top level international competition, but also the invaluable experince of travelling abroad as part of a team under the guidance of ITF coaches.
+The team is financed by the Grand Slam Development Fund, providing players not only with the opportunity to take part in top level international competition, but also the invaluable experince of travelling abroad as part of a team under the guidance of ITF/GSDF coaches.
 This year three ITF/GSDF team coaches accompanied the team: Ivan Molina (COL), Roberta Burzagli (BRA) and Dermot Sweeney (ZAM).

 Boys: Ku Keon Kang (KOR), Petros Crysochos (CYP), Seong Chan Hong (KOR), Juan Jose Rosas (PER), Pedro Iamachkine (PER)

 Girls: Iryna Shymanovich (BLR), Luisa Stefani (BRA), Ioana Ducu (ROU), Tami Grende (INA), Maria Fernanda Herazo Gonzalez (COL)

 ||36th Torneo International “Citta Di Santa Croce” Mauro Sabatini 2014, Italy (G1)